Wazir (film)

 Based on an original story by Chopra, Wazir follows the story of a suspended Anti-Terrorism Squad officer who befriends a chess player who is a wheelchair user.
 The idea of the film came to Chopra in the 1990s and he started writing it in English with Joshi over a period of four years starting in 2000.
 It was supposed to be Chopra's first Hollywood film, with Dustin Hoffman playing the protagonist.
 However, its producer died and the film was shelved for nearly eight years.
 Chopra and Joshi later re-wrote the script so it could be produced as a Hindi film.
 Principal photography began on 28 September 2014.

 Wazir opened on 8 January 2016 to mixed to positive reviews from critics who particularly praised the action sequences and the performances of both Bachchan and Akhtar, but criticised the predictable nature of the film.
 The film performed well at the box office, with approximate worldwide revenues of ₹78.69 crore (US$12 million).

+Wazir – Official Action Game, an action mobile video game tie-in was released by Zapak along with the release of the film.